bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_translations(query, lang)

-   Return the translations of a query in a language.
+   Return the :class:`~translations.models.Translation` queryset of a query in a language.

    Queries the :class:`~translations.models.Translation` model using the provided query in a language and returns the queryset.

-   :param query: The query to fetch the translations of.
+   :param query: The query to fetch
+       the :class:`~translations.models.Translation` queryset of.
    :type query: ~django.db.models.Q
-   :param lang: The language to fetch the translations in.
+   :param lang: The language to fetch
+       the :class:`~translations.models.Translation` queryset in.
    :type lang: str
-   :return: The translations of the query in the language.
+   :return: The :class:`~translations.models.Translation` queryset of the
+       query in the language.
    :rtype: ~django.db.models.query.QuerySet(~translations.models.Translation)

    .. testsetup:: _get_translations